 The RHS recognises that the RHS Perfect for Pollinators plant lists do not encompass every plant that is beneficial to pollinators.
 The aim is to provide a well researched, yet manageable selection of readily available plants, throughout all four seasons, enabling gardeners to bring more pollinating insects into their garden, balcony or window box.

 The trade must only use the RHS Perfect for Pollinators registered trademark on labels of plants that appear in the RHS Perfect for Pollinators plant lists.
-However, plants that follow the principles for attract pollinating insects but do not appear on the RHS Perfect for Pollinators plant lists may still be grouped together under the RHS Perfect for Pollinators point of sale artwork or display area.
+Furthermore, all plants attributed to Perfect for Pollinators and using the associated logo must have been grown in accordance with all relevant UK and EU legislation and regulation, including the use of pesticides and the current ban on neonicotinoids.
+Plants that follow the principles for attracting pollinating insects but do not appear on the RHS Perfect for Pollinators plant lists may still be grouped together under the RHS Perfect for Pollinators point of sale artwork or display area.

 The RHS recognises that not every seed within a seed mix may be a plant that appears on the RHS Perfect for Pollinators plant list.
 However, this does not necessarily mean the RHS Perfect for Pollinators regsitered trademark cannot be used.